MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 The previous image shows the applied steps section with the following steps:

 - **Source**: Makes the connection to the data source.
-In this case its a connection to a SQL Server database.
+In this case it's a connection to a SQL Server database.
 - **Navigation**: Navigates to a specific table within the database.
 - **Removed other columns**: Selects which columns from the table to keep.
 - **Sorted rows**: Sorts the table using one or multiple columns using a descending order.